GiulioVidotto/Influence_of_miRs_in_regulating_the_response_of_endothelial_cells_to_different_flow_environments/README.md

 ### Calculate the minimum free energy (MFE) of each miRNA-mRNA interaction

 To calculate the minimum free energy (MFE) of each interaction, we considered the sequences of miRNAs and the 3'UTR regions of mRNAs.
 - miRNA Sequences: Obtained from miRBase (Release 22.1).
-The sequences are stored in the "mature.fa" file in "./project_data/miR_database/miRBase_database"
+The sequences are stored in the `mature.fa` file in `./project_data/miR_database/miRBase_database`.
 - 3'UTR Regions of mRNAs: Extracted using APAtrap (https://sourceforge.net/p/apatrap/wiki/User%20Manual/#jump2).

 Step-by-Step Process:
 1. Extracting 3'UTR Regions:
     Use bedgraph files as input for the APAtrap tool to identify poly-A sites.
-Save the output file as "all_APA_output_chr.txt" in a new subfolder of the "genome_data" folder named "APA_output".
+Create the following folder `./project_data/genomic_data/APA_output` and save within it the APAtrap output file as `all_APA_output_chr.txt`.
 2. Updating Gene Coordinates:
-    Run the R script "updating_gene_coordinates_based_on_poly_A_location.R" in R or RStudio.
+    Run the R script updating_gene_coordinates_based_on_poly_A_location.R in R or RStudio.
-    - Input: APAtrap output file ("./project_data/genome_data/APA_output/all_APA_output_chr.txt").
+    - Input: APAtrap output file stored in `./project_data/genome_data/APA_output/all_APA_output_chr.txt`.
     - Output: Updated BED files with 3'UTR coordinates, saved in `./project_data/genome_data/bed_and_fasta_file/utr_with_poly_A_bed_file/`.
-The scripts output multiple BED files based on the position of the corresponding gene of each mRNA on the chromosomes.
-Each file is named: 3UTR_poly_A_regions_chr[chromosome number].
+The script generates multiple BED files, each corresponding to a specific chromosome with the following file naming format `3UTR_poly_A_regions_chr[chromosome number].bed`.
+Each BED file contains the updated 3'UTR coordinates for mRNAs based on their chromosomal location.
-Obtaining DNA Sequences:
+3. Obtaining DNA Sequences:
     Execute the shell script get_sequence.sh.
-Input: BED files from Step 2.
+    - Input: BED files from Step 2.
-Output: DNA sequences for the 3'UTR regions.
+    - Output: DNA sequences for the 3'UTR regions that will be stored in `./project_data/genome_data/bed_and_fasta_file/utr_with_poly_A_output/3UTR_with_poly_A_sequences_mRNA/mRNA_${file}`
     ```bash
     bash ./MFE_scripts/get_sequence.sh
     ```
+4. Converting DNA to mRNA:
-4. Run the script called "DNA_to_mRNA.sh" to tranform the DNA sequences obtained at the previous step into mRNA sequences.
-This script accepts as input the name of the files that stores the DNA sequences of the 3'UTR regions.
+    Use the script DNA_to_mRNA.sh to convert DNA sequences into mRNA sequences.
+    - Input: DNA sequence files from Step 3.
+    - Output: mRNA sequences.
+    Example command:3'UTR regions.
 To run the script:
     ```bash
     bash ./MFE_scripts/DNA_to_mRNA.sh <DNA_SEQUENCE_FILE> # Substitute <DNA_SEQUENCE_FILE> with the name of the file 3UTR_with_poly_A_sequences_on_chr[chromosome number]
     ```
-5. Lastly, run the script "get_MFE_function.sh" to obtain the MFE values of each interaction.
-This script integrates function from the ViennaRNA package.
-Based on the length of the 3'UTR region sequences we used different function to calculate the MFE values.
-For 3'UTR regions shorter than 2000 bp we used the "RNAup" function.
-For all the other sequences a combination of the functions called "RNAplfold" and "RNAplex" was used.
-To run the script:
+5. Run the script get_MFE_function.sh to calculate MFE values using tools from the ViennaRNA package.
+    Input:
+    - <TARGET_QUERY_FILE>: Target sequences.
+    - <GENE_SEQ_FILE>: mRNA sequences.
+    - <MIRNA_SEQ_FILE>: miRNA sequences.
+Logic:
+For 3'UTR sequences shorter than 2000 bp, the RNAup function was used.
+For longer sequences, a combination of RNAplfold and RNAplex functions was employed.
+Example command:
     ```bash
     bash ./MFE_scripts/get_MFE_function.sh <TARGET_QUERY_FILE> <GENE_SEQ_FILE> <MIRNA_SEQ_FILE>
     ```